 The Rhone Valley is a huge, diverse, viticultural area.
 The range of wines produced is as large as the appellation.
 Aside from a myriad of wine styles, the region produces a wide array of wines in all price ranges.

 The respective terroir of the north and south are quite different.
 In the southern Rhone, you find a combination of rocks, stone, sand, limestone and clay terroir that would be inhospitable for most living things, But it’s perfect for the grapes grown in the appellation.
 The soils are not the only thing shaping the character of the wines.
-Chateauneuf du Pape is generally speaking, a hot, dry region.
-The mistrals, (the name for strong winds) that blow from north to south.
-These winds help keep the fruit clean, removes excess water and repulse insects and disease.
+Chateauneuf du Pape is a hot, dry region.
+The mistrals, the strong hot winds that blow from north to south help keep the fruit clean, removes excess water and repulse insects and disease.

 In the Northern Rhone Valley, the best terroirs are steep, craggy hillsides filled with a variety of stone infested soils.
 Limestone, quartz, boulders of all shapes and sizes, minerals, clay, gravel, iron and sand infest the soils and shape the character of the grapes used to make the wines.